intel/MigTD/readme.md

 ### Generate SERVTD_INFO_HASH

 `SERVTD_HASH_INFO` can be calculated based on a given MigTD image and a TD configuration such as TD attributes, XFAM etc. An example configuration can be found in `config/servtd_info.json`.
-If a field is masked by VMM, then it should be set to zero in the configuration file.

 To generate the SERVTD_HASH_INFO of a MigTD binary with a default TD configuration at `config/servtd_info.json`:
 ```